Intel data center rebound eases US-China trade war worries

 "Data center came back much more strongly than even we anticipated this quarter," Davis said in an interview.
 "Cloud customers actually grew year over year, and last year was an extraordinary year."

+Cascend Securities analyst Eric Ross said Taiwan Semiconductor Manufacturing , which supplies some of Intel's rivals, had also forecast strong data center demand, suggesting a broader market recovery.

+"We've finally seen another major semiconductor company that sees the data center returning as a major driver, as we've seen in our measurements, and the electronics supply chain sees," he said.

-Intel has also been contending with a U.S.-China trade war that led to tariffs on its chips.
-About US$200 million (£155.57 million) of Intel's third-quarter revenue came from Chinese data center owners purchasing chips sooner than they otherwise would have, likely out of trade concerns, Davis said.
+Intel has also been contending with a US-China trade war that led to tariffs on its chips.
+About US$200 million of Intel's third-quarter revenue came from Chinese data center owners purchasing chips sooner than they otherwise would have, likely out of trade concerns, Davis said.

-However, PC makers did not appear to have shifted their buying to the third quarter to get orders in ahead of U.S. tariffs taking effect later this year, David noted.
-Intel saw about US$200 million to US$300 million of such activity last quarter, he said.
+But analyst Kinngai Chan of Summit Insights Group said he suspected much more of Intel's results were driven by sped-up buying because of tariffs and that could slow sales during the fourth quarter of 2019 and first quarter of 2020.

+"We think this could result in the supply chain inventory digestion" as Intel's customers work through the chips they have bought, he said.

-Intel, which is racing against rival Taiwan Semiconductor Manufacturing Co Ltd to make smaller chips, said the move to the newer process was on track and it would have chips from its next generation by 2021.
+Intel, which is racing against rival Taiwan Semiconductor Manufacturing to make smaller chips, said the move to the newer process, called 10-nanometer, was on track and it would have its next-generation, 7-nanometer, chips by 2021.

-Intel's board has approved a US$20 billion increase in its stock repurchase program, the company said on Thursday.
+Swan also said Intel was "well down the engineering path" for even more advanced 5-nanometer chips.

 Revenue in Intel's client computing business, which caters to PC makers and is the biggest contributor to sales, fell 5per cent to US$9.7 billion, but still beat FactSet estimates of US$9.60 billion.